 One of the World’s Premier Nanoscience Research Institutions

-Supported by the Department of Energy Ofﬁce of Basic Energy Sciences (BES) through their Nanoscale Science Research Center (NSRC) program, the Molecular Foundry is a national User Facility for nanoscale science serving hundreds of academic, industrial and government scientists around the world each year.
+Supported by the Department of Energy Ofﬁce of Basic Energy Sciences (BES) through their Nanoscale Science Research Center (NSRC) program, the Molecular Foundry is a national User Facility for nanoscale science serving over a thousand academic, industrial and government scientists around the world each year.
 Users come to the Foundry to perform multidisciplinary research beyond the scope of an individual’s own laboratory.
 By taking advantage of the Foundry’s broad spectrum of core capabilities and expertise, users increase the scope, technical depth, and impact of their research.
 Moreover, while at the Foundry, users access Lawrence Berkeley National Laboratory’s diverse scientiﬁc community that includes other user facilities, including the Advanced Light Source (ALS) and National Energy Research Scientiﬁc Computing Center (NERSC), and the Joint Genome Institute (JGI), as well as the Energy Innovation Hubs, such as the Joint Center for Artiﬁcial Photosynthesis (JCAP) and Joint Center for Energy Storage Research (JCESR), the Liquid Sunlight Alliance (LiSA), the Joint BioEnergy Institute (JBEI), and a number of local Energy Frontier Research Centers (EFRCs).